 Garmin favors those who stay inside the brand ecosystem.

 Any G3X Touch suite requires the GMU 11 three-axis solid-state magnetometer/heading sensor.
 It’s the same one that works with Garmin’s smaller G5 flight instrument.
 It typically mounts in the outboard section of a wing or the tail section and is a critical component in the installation.
 There’s also the GAD 29 navigation data interface adapter.
 This ARINC 429 data bus module is what interfaces Garmin’s GPS navigators (up to two units) to the suite.
 For engine data, any G3X Touch configuration requires the GEA 24 EIS or engine indication system.
 The G3X Touch gets most of its primary flight data from the GSU 25 AHRS, which can be mounted in any of 16 different vertical or horizontal positions.
-Unlike Dynon and AFS, Garmin does not support multiple parallel ADAHRS units but, instead, relies on a G5 mini EFIS in the system to provide a backup attitude solution.
+Like Dynon and AFS, Garmin supports multiple parallel ADAHRS units but also can use the G5 mini EFIS in the system to provide a backup attitude solution.

 GRT Avionics